sonnyp/Tangram/README.md

-# Gigagram
+# Tangram

 ![screenshot](screenshot.png)

-Gigagram combines webapps and websites into a single application.
+Tangram combines webapps and websites into single applications.

 Tabs are persistent and independent from each others so you can use multiple accounts.

-Gigagram is powered by [WebKitGTK](https://webkitgtk.org/).
+Tangram is powered by [WebKitGTK](https://webkitgtk.org/).

 ## Features